serayuzgur/crates/README.md

 ## Extension Settings

-No settings for now.
-It is so **simple** that you do not need any configuration.
+It is so **simple** that you do not need any configuration, but if you insist...

+`crates.upToDateDecorator :` The text to show when dependency is up to date.
+Default is 👍.

 ## Known Issues